giancosta86/EighthBridge/README.md

 * **fx.canvas.basic.editing** is a package containing the utility trait **InteractiveEditingController** and its sub-traits

-* **util**: package with a wide range of utilities - especially related to alerts and input dialogs, geometric computations and desktop integration

 For further information, a basic documentation can be found in its Scaladoc, which can be downloaded from the library's [section in Hephaestus](https://bintray.com/giancosta86/Hephaestus/EighthBridge).
 Finally, the full open source code is available on GitHub.